Death of Lazarus Averbuch: Death

 Early in the morning of Monday, March 2, 1908, Lazarus Averbuch visited the home of George Shippy, Chicago's Chief of Police, in Lincoln Park.
 Averbuch entered the residence at 9 AM, shots were fired, and Averbuch was killed.
 According to Shippy, this was Averbuch's fourth visit in two days, making him a suspicious figure.
 When they encountered each other in Shippy's entryway, Shippy grabbed Averbuch by the arms, attempting to disable him.
 Averbuch then allegedly drew a knife, and wounded Shippy in the arm.
 Then, Averbuch drew a revolver and fired, striking Shippy's son, Harry, as he entered from upstairs to investigate the noise.
 Shippy's driver and bodyguard, James Foley, entered the house and attempted to restrain Averbuch.
 Averbuch shot Foley in the hand before he was shot repeatedly by Foley and Shippy.
 Newspapers reported that Averbuch, an anarchist, wanted to assassinate Shippy because Shippy shut down an anarchist demonstration.

 This account has been challenged as a misinterpretation of events.
 Some accounts report that the only item Averbuch carried was an envelope with Shippy's name and address on it.
 Inside was a piece of paper, sometimes described as blank, or, it was a reused piece of paper, with the price of eggs written on one side (likely a paper from Averbuch's work).
 Averbuch may have been seeking a letter of good character from the police chief, which was the custom in the Russian Empire.
-The Jewish press in Chicago argued that he sought a letter of good character to travel or obtain work outside of Chicago.
-The Jewish press, including the Jewish Courier, also contended that all of the shots fired came from Shippy's and Foley's guns.
+Jewish press organizations in Chicago argued that he sought a letter of good character to travel or obtain work outside of Chicago.
+Some Jewish papers, mainly the Jewish Courier, also contended that all of the shots fired came from Shippy's and Foley's guns.
 Olga Averbuch said that her brother could not afford a gun, and did not know how to use one.